 Public Transportation is easier than you think

 SEPTA (Southeastern Pennsylvania Transportation Authority) has become an incredibly user-friendly network of trains, trolleys, and busses that can help you navigate to pretty much any corner of the city.
 SEPTA’s iTravel Buddy app is a must-have for any Philadelphia commuter, giving up-to-date travel information on routes, schedules, construction delays or other necessary details.
 If you’re working in the city?
 Ask your employer about providing RideEco, a voucher you can use to purchase transit tokens, tickets, and passes.
 Using public transportation in Philadelphia not only helps save you time and money, but it cuts down on pollution and city congestion, too.

 If you’re moving to Philadelphia, you might consider leaving your car behind — especially if you’ll be living centrally.
 But even if you prefer the outskirts, national carshare programs Zipcar and Philly CarShare (now owned by Enterprise) can get you to where you want to go with hourly car rentals and widespread availability.
 So when the kids need to get to that birthday party, you’re covered.

-The social network of taxis and rideshares, Uber remains one of the most widespread networks used within cities large and small.
-Download the Uber app and immediately have a network of rides at your fingertips who will give you an exact quote for the ride you need, then tell you when they arrive.
+The social network of taxis and rideshares, Lyft remains one of the most widespread networks used within cities large and small.
+Download the Lyft app and immediately have a network of rides at your fingertips who will give you an exact quote for the ride you need, then tell you when they arrive.
 Could it get any easier?